 Create an app group for your own apps

 Create a new app group for your own apps, especially if you have multiple apps.
 This approach is better than placing your apps in the native Magnolia groups.
 A dedicated group gives your organization's apps an identity and makes them instantly recognizable.
-Remember to choose a safe app group color.

 From App permissions